guysqr/release-machine-workshop/prerequisites.md

 ### Install Python

 Python AWS CDK applications require Python 3.6 or later.

+Mac users should use Homebrew to install Python3, a Linux-style package manager for Mac OS X.

-If you don't already have it installed, download a compatible version for your platform at [python.org](python.org).
+Windows users can download a compatible version at [python.org](https://python.org).

 If you run Linux, your system may have come with a compatible version, or you may install it using your distro's package manager (yum, apt, etc.).
-Mac users may be interested in Homebrew, a Linux-style package manager for Mac OS X.

 The Python package installer, pip, and virtual environment manager, virtualenv, are also required.
 Windows installations of compatible Python versions include these tools.
 On Linux, pip and virtualenv may be provided as separate packages in your package manager.
 Alternatively, you may install them with the following commands: